withtally/governor-multiple-choice/instructions/testing-checklist.md

 - [x] Attempting to create a proposal with too many options (should revert)
 - [x] Verifying options are stored correctly
 - [x] Verifying option count is stored correctly
-- [ ] Verifying ProposalOptionsCreated event is emitted correctly
+- [x] Verifying ProposalOptionsCreated event is emitted correctly
+  - *Note: Current test only checks emission, not exact proposalId topic or options data.
+Consider using `vm.recordLogs` for a more robust check later.*
+- [x] Verifying ProposalCreated event is emitted correctly (Standard & MC)

 ### Vote Casting
 - [x] Casting standard votes (For, Against, Abstain) on a standard proposal